tabishfayyaz/notes-and-books/android-coroutines.md

 }
 ```

-`async` lets you get a deferred return value
+using `async` coroutine builder you can return some data in addition to doing everything that you can do with `launch` and `Job`

 ```
 fun main() = runBlocking {    //Executes in main thread